 To ensure you identify the best fit employees, make sure you consider the following:

 - Not everyone is cut out for telecommuting.
 It takes special skills, qualities, and characteristics for an employee to succeed in a telecommuting arrangement.
 Ideally, you want an individual who is self-motivated and can work independently.
 Can that person handle working in isolation?
 Is the candidate disciplined and responsive?

 - Don’t ignore workspace issues.
 Before you hire or allow employees to telecommute, it’s important to understand the proposed environment.
 For example, an Employer Benefit News article recommends asking where the employee will be working from in his or her home.
 The answer could impact employee health from an ergonomics perspective.

 How will the employee limit disruptions?
 Do they have a dedicated workspace?
-To minimise parenting-related distractions, you should confirm that the candidate has adequate child care solutions in place during working hours.
+To minimize parenting-related distractions, you should confirm that the candidate has adequate child care solutions in place during working hours.

-- Keep the channels of communication open.
+- Keep the lines of communication open.
 Set expectations for how often communication should take place.
-Establish regular cheque-in times to keep remote workers accountable and connected with the team.
+Establish regular check-in times to keep remote workers accountable and connected with the team.
 Encourage regular face-to-face interactions to promote team camaraderie.